 5. What’s the best method for heating and hot water?

 Since so many of our boilers burn the fossil fuel gas, producing detrimental emissions, the Government is taking action.
 By 2030 it intends to phase out gas connections to new houses and encourage the use of more eco-friendly alternatives for our homes like heat pumps.
 Acting like a refrigeration unit, but in reverse, a heat pump takes heat from the ground or air, or sometimes a water source.
 The warmth it extracts is used to heat water or air, which in turn heats the building.
 Heat pumps are best for the environment when powered by electricity generated by a renewable source.

 6. Can I generate my own electricity?

-Generating electricity on site is a great way of giving back to the environment, especially if you are able to generate more than you use.
+Generating electricity on site is a great way of ensuring your home is eco friendly, especially if you are able to generate more than you use.
 There are numerous ways to do this with a good eco home design, but the two most popular solutions are photovoltaic arrays and small-scale wind turbines.
 Both allow you to use electricity generated from your home and sell any surplus back to the national grid.
 To supplement the electricity generation, you could consider battery storage, particularly if you have an electric car.

 7. What do I need to know about embodied energy?

 Every material used in the construction of a building contains embodied energy.
 This is the energy required to manufacture or produce that building component together with the energy required to deliver and erect it.
 Commonly used building materials that we rely on for their longevity such as concrete, brickwork, steel and plastics generally have a relatively high level of embodied energy.
 Balancing these with more environmentally friendly materials that may not last as long is one of the most challenging processes when it comes to eco home design.